Indranil Manna

 Indranil Manna is an academician, currently serving as the Vice Chancellor of Birla Institute of Technology, Mesra (BIT Mesra), Jharkhand, India.

 Manna is a fellow of Indian Academy of Sciences, and The National Academy of Science, India,.
-He was a former vice-President of Indian National Science Academy (INSA), New Delhi. and Indian National Academy of Engineering (INAE).
+He was a former vice-president of Indian National Science Academy (INSA), New Delhi. and Indian National Academy of Engineering (INAE).

 Early life and career

-Manna was born on January 22, 1961 in Kolkata.
+Manna was born on January 22, 1961, in Kolkata.
 He completed his secondary education and higher secondary education from Pannalal Institution, Kalyani, W.B.
-He completed his bachelor’s degree in engineering from Calcutta University (1983) and master’s degree from IIT Kanpur (1984).
+He completed his bachelor's degree in engineering from University of Calcutta (1983) and master's degree from IIT Kanpur (1984).
 He obtained his PhD from IIT Kharagpur in 1990.
 In 2017, he also received Honorary Doctor of Science Degrees DSc (hc) from two different universities such as Kazi Nazrul University and University of Kalyani respectively.

 Manna started his career as a lecturer at IIT Kharagpur (1985) and reached the post of professor in 2003.
 In 2009, he became HAG Professor.
-He was appointed as the director of the CSIR-CGCRI in March 2010 where he served for two years.
+He was appointed as the director of the CGCRI in March 2010 where he served for two years.
 He also served as the Director of IIT, Kanpur from 2012 to 2017.